tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust-wasm.md

 Linear Memroy
-: wasm has a very simple [memory model](https://webassembly.github.io/spec/core/syntax/modules.html#syntax-mem) : a wasm module has access to a single "linear memory" that can be
+: wasm has a very simple [memory model](https://webassembly.github.io/spec/core/syntax/modules.html#syntax-mem) : a wasm module has access to a single "linear memory" that can be grown by multiples of 64K, but cannot shrink

+Is webAssembly just for the web?
+: for now, yes but it could be a general portable application format

+## 4 Tutorial

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjM4NjM5MjhdfQ==
+eyJoaXN0b3J5IjpbLTE2MDc3ODMxMzRdfQ==
 -->